GFCA 1st 2nd Year State Championships

 Judging Qualifications — Congressional Debate

-Each qualifying school must bring one judge per division entered.
+Each qualifying school must bring one judge per four students entered.
 As this is a varsity event, all judges must be adults.

 We will have a limited amount of judging available to hire from the tournament.
 If you know you will need a hired judge, please submit this request ASAP when registration opens so we can make sure to meet as many needs as possible.